ethanallenn/ethanallenn/README.md

-# Hi there, I'm Ethan Allen! 👋
+# Hi there, I'm Ethan! 👋

 ## About Me

-I'm a entry-level software developer.
+I'm a entry-level software developer with a focus on front-end.
 My interests include web development and cloud computing.

 - 🌱 I’m currently learning more about **machine learning** and **web development**.
 - 👯 I’m looking to collaborate on **open-source projects/bespoke system development**.